lorenzo-rovigatti/comp_bio_notes/proteins.md

 ```

 :::{important} The PDB is a legacy format
 While PDB files are still very common, they are being superseded by more flexible[^PDB_flexible] file formats.
 For instance, the PDB format has been declared obsolete by the Protein Data Bank database, whose default has become the [PDBx/mmCIF format](10.1107/S2059798319004522).
-Except the PDB format to slowly disappear!
+Expect the PDB format to slowly disappear!
 :::

 [^PDB_flexible]: but less human-readable, if you ask me